-Policy: When a resident's performance is judged inadequate, the resident normally will enter a "Remedial Action Path" that includes, but is not limited to, the following steps: warning, performance improvement, probation, suspension, non-renewal of contract and dismissal.
+Policy: When a resident's performance is judged inadequate, the resident normally will enter a "Progressive Discipline and/or Dismissal" Pathway that includes, but is not limited to, the following steps: warning, performance improvement, probation, suspension, non-renewal of contract and dismissal.
 In appropriate situations some of these steps may be omitted.